QuantGov/bluesteel-graphics/README.md

 ### Programmatic API
+The programmatic API accepts the long form name of all parameters accepted by the Command Line Interface.
+The input data should still be the first argument, and must consist of a pandas DataFrame with the X-Axis values as the index.

 ## Installation

-The bluesteel graphics module can be installed using `pip install bluesteel-graphics`
+The bluesteel graphics module can be installed using `pip install bluesteel-graphics`.

 ## Tests
 This module uses pytest - simply ensure you have pytest installed (with flake8) and run the command `py.test` from the root directory of the installation.

-## Contributors
-This module is written and maintained by the Merctaus Center at George Mason University

-## License
-TBD